| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Trail Cameras –In this class the use of trail cameras to capture still images and video of wildlife on your property will be explored.
 Participants will experience the excitement of discovering the many animals that utilize your property; some of which you may not know are there.
 Trail cameras can also aide hunters by helping them learn to utilize the cameras in patterning deer and other animals.
 An in-depth overview of camera setup will be discussed as well as the when and where of camera placement to help you get the most out of your camera.
 Class time will be split between an indoor camera overview and an outdoor in-the-field equipment setup activity.

-Knot Tying Basics - Participants will learn about ropes and knots used in everyday life, in survival situations and also while boating.
+Knot Tying Basics - Participants will learn about ropes and knots used in everyday life, in survival situations and also while boating, camping, and kayaking.
 From this basic class, participants will become familiar with and learn how to successfully tie knots.

 Beekeeping I—Learn about hive components, essential equipment, starting a colony, seasonal management, pests and diseases and available resources.